 Praza da Obradoiro has long been the hub of the small city.
 If you can tear your gaze away from the cathedral, you’ll see the wonderfully sculpted Hostal dos Reis Católicos to the north of the square.

 This was originally built in the 15th century to provide a space for pilgrims to recover from and receive medical treatment after their arduous journey.
-It’s now a 5-star Parador hotel – the perfect reward if your budget stretches that far.
+It’s now a 5-star Parador hotel – the perfect reward for walking the Camino if your budget stretches that far.

 Opposite the cathedral is the colonnaded Pazo de Raxoi government building and on the other side of the square, you’ll see the early 16th century Colexio de San Xerome university building and its Romano-Gothic doorway.

 Once you’ve had your fill of the exterior Romanesque, Gothic and Baroque architecture, it’s time to go inside.